dexvxlture/LED-sequencer-circuit/README.md

 Once all three are on, they gradually fade out at the same time

 The fade-out effect is created by the discharge of capacitors, which reduces the current smoothly instead of cutting it off.

+### Components
+3 × LEDs
+6 x Resistors (for current limiting and timing)
+3 x Capacitors (for delay and fade effect)
+1 × Battery
+1 × Switch
+1 x Breadboard                                                                                     some jumper wires